peperambo/.github/profile/README.md

  - Audited by certic

 ### Tokenomics:
-The tokenomics of Peperambo are designed to incentivize participation, ensure stability, and promote long-term growth.
+The tokenomics of PepeRAMBO are designed to incentivize participation, ensure stability, and promote long-term growth.
 The distribution of tokens is as follows:
-- Team: 10% (subject to a vesting period of 3 months)
+- Team: 10% (subject to a vesting period of 6 months)
+- Pre-sale / Fairlaunch 5% (allocated for pre-sale)
-- CEX and Treasury: 20% (allocated for liquidity and future development)
+- CEX and Treasury: 15% (allocated for liquidity and future development)
 - Marketing: 7% (allocated for promotional activities)
 - Charity: 3% (Allocated for Charity)
 - Liquidity: 60% (to provide stability and support trading)